 It’s interesting to realize that the FIRST APPLICATION for barcodes involved our railroad system.
-In the late 1960’s, the Association of American Railroads (AAR) started using a system called KarTrak that was developed by a Pennsylvania Railroad employee and MIT graduate by the name of David Collins.
+In the late 1960’s, the Association of American Railroads (AAR) started using a system called KarTrak that was developed by a railroad employee and MIT graduate by the name of David Collins.
 The concept was based on using blue and red reflective stripes painted on steel plates that were riveted in various combinations on the sides of railroad cars.
 There were 13 horizontal labels on every plate and much like barcodes, had “start” labels, “stop” labels and check digits.
 The specific arrangement of the stripes encoded a 4-digit railroad company identifier and 6-digit car number.
 As a railcar moved past a rail yard scanner, it would read that information.

 Unfortunately, after about 10 years that program was abandoned because there was an economic downturn and the system was deemed unreliable and error prone because of persistent dirt contamination.
 By the 1980’s radio tags became far more popular in tracking railroad cars.
 Collins moved on to start a company called Computer Identics Corporation, recognizing other applications for barcodes, particularly in industrial settings.
 General Motors had one of the first plants to monitor production and distribution of automobile parts with barcodes; another early system went to a distribution facility.

 So what happened to Woodland and Silver?
 Unfortunately, Bernard Silver died in 1963, at the early age of thirty-eight.
 If you will recall Joe Woodland was working for IBM.
 When the company started noticing all the attention RCA was getting with the Bulls-eye code, they remembered they already had the inventor still on their staff.
 Woodland went on to play a major role in the development of the most popular and important barcode of the time – the UPC (Universal Product Code.)
 In fact, he has been called the “Father of Barcodes.”